Federal Government Efforts to Combat Human Trafficking

-- U.S. Citizenship and Immigration Services, another division of the U.S. Department of Homeland Security, awards the T visa, which also makes a victim eligible for HHS certification.
+- U.S. Citizenship and Immigration Services, another division of the U.S. Department of Homeland Security, grants T nonimmigrant status to victims of human trafficking, which also makes a victim eligible for HHS certification.

 USAID funds international programs that prevent trafficking, protect and assist victims, and support prosecutions through training for police and criminal justice personnel.
 USAID also supports individual country assessments of the scope and nature of trafficking and the efforts of government, civil society, and international organization to combat it.
 In April 2013 the agency released a Counter-Trafficking in Persons Field Guide to provide practical guidance to design, implement, monitor, and evaluate investments that implement the its Counter-Trafficking in Person Policy.

 The Combating Trafficking in Persons (CTIP) Program Office is charged with enforcing the Department of Defense’s zero tolerance policy for Trafficking In Persons (TIP).
 The Office ensures that the Services, Combatant Commands, and Defense Agencies have the necessary tools to prevent trafficking.